microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Update-MgEntitlementManagementAccessPackage.md

               - `[Value <String>]`: Value of the property
               - `[ValueType <String>]`: Type of the value
             - `[CloudPcRemoteActionResults <IMicrosoftGraphCloudPcRemoteActionResult[]>]`:
-              - `[ActionName <String>]`: The specified action.
-Supported values in the Microsoft Endpoint Manager portal are: Reprovision, Resize, Restore.
-Supported values in enterprise Cloud PC devices are: Reboot, Rename, Reprovision, Troubleshoot.
-              - `[ActionState <String>]`: actionState
-              - `[CloudPcId <String>]`: The ID of the Cloud PC device on which the remote action is performed.
-Read-only.
-              - `[LastUpdatedDateTime <DateTime?>]`: Last update time for action.
-The Timestamp is shown in ISO 8601 format and Coordinated Universal Time (UTC).
-For example, midnight UTC on Jan 1, 2014 appears as '2014-01-01T00:00:00Z'.
-              - `[ManagedDeviceId <String>]`: The ID of the Intune managed device on which the remote action is performed.
-Read-only.
-              - `[StartDateTime <DateTime?>]`: Time the action was initiated.
-The Timestamp is shown in ISO 8601 format and Coordinated Universal Time (UTC).
-For example, midnight UTC on Jan 1, 2014 appears as '2014-01-01T00:00:00Z'.
-              - `[StatusDetails <IMicrosoftGraphCloudPcStatusDetails>]`: cloudPcStatusDetails
-                - `[(Any) <Object>]`: This indicates any property can be added to this object.
-                - `[AdditionalInformation <IMicrosoftGraphKeyValuePair[]>]`: Any additional information about the Cloud PC status.
-                - `[Code <String>]`: The code associated with the Cloud PC status.
-                - `[Message <String>]`: The status message.
             - `[ComplianceGracePeriodExpirationDateTime <DateTime?>]`: The DateTime when device compliance grace period expires.
 This property is read-only.
             - `[ComplianceState <String>]`: Compliance state.
             - `[ConfigurationManagerClientEnabledFeatures <IMicrosoftGraphConfigurationManagerClientEnabledFeatures>]`: configuration Manager client enabled features